artontray/screenshot-frontend/README.md

 |:-------:|:--------|:--------|
 | As a Site User | I can have access to a page dedicated for adding new content : Public screenshot, Private screenshot or a new category | &check; |

-My first idea was to have access from NavBar the following buttons :
-* Add aa Private Screenshot
-* Add a Public Screenshot
-* Add a New category

-But then it was to much icons on the navbar and it loook confusing.
-That's why I decided to create a dedicated page for that to also give an oportunity to add some text which explain the difference between all thoses 3 choices.

 Initially, I planned to include the "Add a Private Screenshot", "Add a Public Screenshot", and "Add a New Category" buttons in the NavBar.
 However, I found that this made the NavBar cluttered and confusing.
 To address this, I opted to create a separate page that allow adding some texts explaining the distinctions between these three options, while also reducing the number of icons on the NavBar.